 HelloTalk has incorporated several language-related tools to make your stay pleasant.

-The app provides many features like translation, transliteration, grammar, and correction to enhance your learning practices.
+The app provides many features like translation, transliteration, grammar, and correction to enhance learning practices.

 Suppose you want to practice speaking and listening with a native speaker.
-Search and talk with a few like-minded people.
-And once confirmed and mutually agreed, then start a voice or video call.
+Search for and talk with a few like-minded people.
+Once you have confirmed and mutually agreed upon, start a voice or video call.

-If you’re stuck during a call, you can use the voice-to-text option and other tools to understand the pronunciation more precisely.
+If you’re stuck during a call, you can use voice-to-text and other tools to understand the pronunciation more precisely.

 4 Disadvantages

-Despite some definite incentives linked with the HelloTalk platform, there are some drawbacks of the language app that you must keep in mind before diving deep into it.
+Despite some definite incentives linked to the HelloTalk platform, the language app has some drawbacks that you must consider before using it.

 1. They don’t teach a language